thebestbadfriend/game-ideas/mindustry-inspired-td.md

 Also remember that mindustry is graphically minimalistic but still does well.
 Do what you do well, and don't worry too much about the rest.
 It'll come.
 There are free assets or if you really need to do things like art yourself, pixel art - even very simplistic pixel art - has been used to make very successful games.

+Don't worry about story or setting or anything like that yet.
+Get the mechanics where you want them and then put whatever skin or story around that you want.
+This could even turn into several different but similar games with little more than a reskin and minor tweaks to some mechanics (maybe add one or two and take away one or two) in a similar fashion to what it seems was done with warhammer (fantasy) and warhammer 40k (sci-fi).